zeusxpmpc/ytxdl/README.md

 # YTXDL
 ### Easy GUI for yt-dlp
-### Created for private use.
-Very usefull for me.
-No ads fast and simple.
----

 ## Features

 - Download Video in available qualities like 140p 720p etc.
 - Download Music as mp3 format with Cover
----

 ## SCREENSHOT